Paul Briggs OAM

 - At a national level, he is contributing to the design and implementation of “Empowered Communities,” which is an eight region collaboration that includes the Goulburn-Murray region.
 The other seven regions are North East Arnhem Land, Cape York, APY Lands, Central Coast NSW, Redfern and East and West Kimberly.
 This is an approach to reform which is based on responding to regional priorities and associated funding allocations, and is supported by the Commonwealth Government

-- Develop strategies to better use the corporate partnerships and staff secondments into the Aboriginal community
+- Develop strategies to better use the corporate partnerships and staff secondments into the First Nations community

-- Further design and community consultation around governance and structural reform internal to the Aboriginal Community
+- Further design and community consultation around governance and structural reform internal to the First Nations community

-- Develop a regional agreement between Aboriginal organisations and State Regional Government instruments for the purpose of sustaining and prospering the future of Aboriginal people
+- Develop a regional agreement between First Nations organisations and State Regional Government instruments for the purpose of sustaining and prospering the future of First Nations people

 Chair and Guidance Obligations: